Best javascript Destructuring assignment tutorials and examples

 console.log(newId); // 12

-Here newEmployee is empty and local variable newId is created and the default value is 12, if the id property is not found in the object, the newId value is assigned with a default value.
-In this case id property, not an existing object.
-Output is 12
+Here, newEmployee is empty, and a local variable newId is created with a default value of 12.
+If the id property is not found in the object, the newId value is assigned the default value, which happens in this case.

 var { id: newId = 12 } = employee;